Gellerup: Degradation

 The concrete buildings of Gellerupparken has experienced widespread and costly damage, due to construction issues, beginning shortly after they were built.
 As early as 1991, demolition was proposed, to save expenses, but renovation was initiated instead.
 Shortly after the construction of the apartments, increased economic capabilities in the working class segment, inspired many residents to buy a house, reflecting a similar development across Denmark.
 Soon many apartments in Gellerupparken became vacant.
 The problem was solved by renting out to new immigrants and the socially vulnerable in a collaboration with the municipality, but this approach eventually caused an increasing social degradation of the area.

-The Gellerupparken district is currently the poorest neighborhood in Denmark, and has the highest density of new-Danes in the country (88% of the residents).
+The Gellerupparken district is currently the poorest neighborhood in Denmark, and has the highest density of immigrants in the country (88% of the residents).
 The Gellerup Plan has, through the last couple of decades, experienced a lot of social, cultural, political, religious and ethnic tension in daily life, and it is now officially labelled as an 'especially vulnerable residential area'.
 In Denmark, the authorities have created a list of districts termed 'ghetto' based on observances against 5 criteria of poverty, education, share of non-Western migrants, unemployment and criminal records.